highcharts/node-export-server/README.md

       asyncLoading: true
     }

+Note that if `highexp.done()` isn't called regardless of the Ajax return state, the PhantomJS process will wait indefinitely.
+So make sure it's called at some point!

 ## Performance Notice

 In cases of batch exports, it's faster to use the HTTP server than the CLI.